joshuabdixon/PureGym-NLP-for-Topic-Modeling-of-Customer-Reviews/README.md

 This project applies Natural Language Processing (NLP) techniques to analyse customer reviews for PureGym.
 The objective is to identify key themes in customer dissatisfaction and extract actionable insights to improve service quality and customer experience.

 ## Problem Statement
-PureGym has been receiving an increasing number of negative reviews on various platforms.
+PureGym aim to better understand key topics and sentiments in their customer reviews to boost satisfaction.
 This analysis identifies common concerns such as cleanliness, equipment quality, customer service, and environmental factors like noise control.
 By uncovering these themes, the company can make informed decisions to address issues and enhance customer satisfaction.

 ## Techniques and Libraries
 - **Topic Modelling:** Utilised `BERTopic` and `Gensim` (LDA).